Joyce Kilmer (1886 - 1918) - Author of Trees and Other Poems

 Books by and about Joyce Kilmer and Aline Murray Kilmer at Rising Dove Bookstore

-Original site design, Art and Graphics © 1993 - 2007 Miriam A. Kilmer.
+Original Art and Graphics © 1997 - 2007 Miriam A. Kilmer.

 Images may not be copied, downloaded, or used in any way